1 day in Malaga: Complete Itinerary

 Why visit Malaga?

-Malaga has passed through the hands of the Phoenicians, the Romans, the Muslims, and most recently the Catholic Monarchs.
+Málaga has passed through the hands of the Phoenicians, Romans, Muslims, and most recently, the Catholic Monarchs.
 Influence from each of these times can be found throughout the city’s architecture.

 Plus, it’s super easy to get there.
-It was about a two-hour train ride from Seville, which wasn’t a bad start for my 1 day in Malaga.
-Not only is it easy to get to Malaga by bus or train from other cities in Spain, but there’s also an airport if you’re flying in from a little farther away.
+It was only about a two-hour train ride from Seville, which wasn’t a bad start for my 1 day in Málaga.
+Not only is it easy to get to Málaga by bus or train from other cities in Spain, but there’s also an airport if you’re flying in from a little farther away.

 Things to do in Malaga